 Credit: Natasha Mozz, Typographer

-Designed for internal use at Havas New York, this custom typeface was inspired by the sharp, angular geometry of the Havas logo.
-Built to bring cohesion across internal communications, the letterforms echo the rhythm of New York’s grid, energetic, unpredictable, and always moving.
-The result is a font that feels confidently modern, with just enough edge to keep it interesting.
+For internal use at Havas New York, we designed a custom typeface inspired by the sharp, angular geometry of the Havas logo.
+The letterforms reflect the rhythm of New York’s grid, energetic, unpredictable, and always in motion.
+The result is a font that feels confidently modern, with just enough edge to keep it distinctive and engaging across internal communications.

 Event poster with colorful gradient background, featuring black text in a modern, irregular font.
 Details for Summer Outing event: July 10th, 1-5pm at Brooklyn Crab, 24 Reed Street, Brooklyn, NY.
 The poster lists activities such as law games, team bonding, drinks and food, and good vibes.